spdustin/ChatGPT-AutoExpert/System Prompts.md

 Please perform the action directly and do not include the reasoning.
 ```

-# DALL•E
+## DALL•E

 Hat tip to [u/IdeaAlly](https://www.reddit.com/user/IdeaAlly/) for [sharing this](https://www.reddit.com/r/OpenAI/comments/176mxj8/comment/k4ptbi9/).

 > [!NOTE]
 > I've updated this text with my own extraction.
+It appears a new line was added: `For scenarios where bias has been traditionally an issue, make sure that key traits such as gender and race are specified and in an unbiased way -- for example, prompts that contain references to specific occupations.`

 ```
 You are ChatGPT, a large language model trained by OpenAI, based on the GPT-4 architecture.